jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) non-contingent fees, if the relevant method is not the IFRS financial reporting method in section EW 15D:
   (b) non-integral fees, if the relevant method is the IFRS financial reporting method in section EW 15D.
 Consideration in particular cases
-(8) If any of sections EW 32 to EW 48 applies, the consideration referred to in subsection (7) is adjusted under the relevant section.
+(8) If any of sections EW 32 to EW 48, or EZ 52D applies, the consideration referred to in subsection (7) is adjusted under the relevant section.
 Income
 (9) Income is—
   (a) income derived by the person under the financial arrangement in earlier income years; and